Adami Award for Collaborative Piano Fellows

 - Keep trustees and sponsors informed on a regular basis of opportunities to attend performances or events in which you are involved

 The RCM’s internal awards and competition funds are not available to Adami Award Collaborative Piano Fellows.
 It is possible to take part in competitions as an accompanist or an ensemble member, but fellows may not receive any prize money, which is only awarded to registered students.
-This restriction includes concerto trials as soloist.
+This restriction includes concerto competitions as soloist.
 RCM awards and Access Funds are similarly unavailable.

 Fellows are encouraged to support other students, particularly as accompanists, but may not perform as soloists in any of the regular chamber concerts.
 As part of the terms of the Fellowship, there are various special events, within the RCM and outside, in which Fellows are expected to take part, without additional payment.